lazyorangejs/root.lazyorange.xyz/examples/rancher-example/readme.md

 ### Requirements

 - [Scaleway Account](https://www.scaleway.com/en/) If you want to run Kubernetes on Scaleway, preffered way.
 You will be charged for one node DEV1-M [€7.99/month](https://www.scaleway.com/en/pricing/#virtual-instances) within you cluster, one load balancer [€8.99/month](https://www.scaleway.com/en/pricing/#load-balancer), the control plane is [free](https://www.scaleway.com/en/pricing/#kubernetes-kapsule)
-- [Cloudflare Account](https://www.cloudflare.com) You need to provide CloudFlare token to use with ExternalDNS, can be skipped, but you will have to by myself to setup DNS record within your DNS provider to reach out rancher server.
+- [Cloudflare Account](https://www.cloudflare.com) You need to provide CloudFlare token to use with ExternalDNS, can be skipped, but you will have to setup DNS record within your DNS provider to reach out rancher server

 or

-- [DigitalOcean Account](https://m.do.co/c/cab44dbb5640) **You can support this project by using my referral link**, if you want to run Kubernetes on Digital Ocean.
+- [DigitalOcean Account](https://m.do.co/c/cab44dbb5640) **You can support this project by using my referral link**, if you want to run Kubernetes on Digital Ocean
 - [Terraform](https://www.terraform.io/downloads.html) (v0.12.13+)

 ## Optional